 Creatine advantage for vegans

-Because plant foods contain virtually no creatine, vegans show larger performance gains from creatine supplementation than omnivores.
-A 1999 study found vegans gained significantly more muscle mass and strength from creatine than meat-eaters.
+Because plant foods contain virtually no creatine, vegans and vegetarians show larger performance gains from creatine supplementation than omnivores.
+A 2003 trial found vegetarians gained significantly more lean tissue and total work capacity from creatine than meat-eaters.

 Sample Athlete Meal Plans